vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 - Make note of your device ID, Device Key, and IoT Hub Hostname to enter into the code you’ll run on your device later

 ***
 **Note:** The Remote Monitoring solution provisions a set of Azure IoT Services in your Azure account.
 To avoid unnecessary consumption, you may want to **stop** your remote monitoring solution while you are working on the next steps.
+(See: [Troubleshooting](#troubleshooting))
 ***

 ##1.4 Prepare the Device

-If this is the first time you are using Raspberry Pi 2, now it’s the time to set it up.
-If you’ll be using Windows, please use [windowsondevices.com](http://www.windowsondevices.com/) for detail guidelines on how to get started with the Raspberry Pi.
+If this is the first time you are using Raspberry Pi 2, now is the time to set it up.
+If you’ll be using Windows, please use [windowsondevices.com](http://www.windowsondevices.com/) for detailed guidelines on how to get started with the Raspberry Pi.
 If you’re using Linux, Raspberry Pi and Adafruit have a set of tutorials and videos to help you get started.

 Please visit the following links: